Dear SaaStr: As a CEO, Who is The Most Talented Founder You Have Ever Met?

 A great SaaStr Annual session with Peter here:

 But pre-Uber, I met Travis at a lunch with a colleague.
-He was still working at Red Swoosh in downtown San Mateo, which I think ultimately sold for just $10m and maybe was down to 2 employees at that point.
+He was still working at a struggling startup in downtown San Mateo, which I think ultimately sold for just $10m and maybe was down to 2 employees at that point.
 His prior start-up also made no money.
 This was well before Uber was even a glimmer.

 But at lunch, in perhaps 2004, we sat down and he explained the future again.
 This time, it was the future of video on the internet.
 I had never seen the future explained that clearly before.
 This was back when video barely worked on the ‘web at 320×240 for short bursts in creaky Flash.